 1. Puerta del Sol

-Central Madrid is sometimes synonymously referred to as ‘Sol’, in reference to the neighbourhood around Puerta del Sol.
-This plaza sits over a station for two Cercanias lines (the train that connects further distances in the autonomous province of Madrid) and 3 metro lines.
-Puerta del Sol is a semicircle plaza with two fountains.
-Across the street named Puerta del Sol, sits a plaque for kilometre zero.
-This is known as the origin point of all the roads in Spain, so this is the point that the distance between other Spanish cities and Madrid is measured from.
+Puerta del Sol is a semicircular plaza with two fountains.
+Across the street from Puerta del Sol, a plaque for kilometre zero.
+This is known as the origin point of all the roads in Spain, so this is the point from which the distance between other Spanish cities and Madrid is measured.

-Following Calle Mayor out of Puerta del Sol, you will come to the tunnels that lead you into the plaza.
-The plaza hosts a statue of King Philip the Third on horseback and a Christmas market during the winter.
-There are cervecerias and restaurants around the enclosed plaza, but despite its toursity feel today, the plaza has a dark history.
+There are cervecerias and restaurants around the enclosed plaza, but despite its tourist-feel today, the plaza has a dark history.
 It became the main location for executions and torture in Madrid during the 1700s in relation to the Spanish Inquisition.

 2. El Buen Retiro